zacharywilliams05/Vulnerabilty-Management-with-Tenable/README.md

 ### First Cycle Remediation Effort Summary

 The remediation process reduced total vulnerabilities by 60%, from 31 to 13.
-Critical vulnerabilities were resolved by the second scan (100%), and high vulnerabilities dropped by 90%.
+Critical vulnerabilities were resolved by the second scan (100%), and high vulnerabilities dropped by 64% (11 to 4).
 Mediums were reduced by 76%.
 Interestingly, Windows Update created a new vulnerability (SMB Signing Not Required) rather than remediate one.
 In an actual production environment, asset criticality would further guide future remediation efforts.

 <img width="1920" alt="remediation data" src="https://github.com/user-attachments/assets/60bcdbfc-34be-462b-afa2-b6f99b2c202f" />